 Hanna follows the truck to another parking lot, where the driver removes the illegal shipment for The Meadows and hands it off to another driver in a car.
 She follows the car to The Meadows, but stops when she reaches the first sign for the facility.
 The drug car continues on, but Hanna jumps the fence and enters on foot.
 She hides her and Clara’s Canadian passports in the crook of a tree on the edge of the grounds to keep them safe while she gets Clara.

 Then she runs to the brick wall that surrounds the school yard and starts listening for guards.
 She easily takes them out as she encounters them one or two at a time, taking their guns for her own use as she goes along.
 Normal footage is intercut with surveillance camera footage, suggesting that someone inside the facility is aware that they are under attack.
-Either they’re letting her continue in order to see how far she’ll get up against the guards by herself or the school isn’t all that well guarded this deep inside the perimeter, for all that it seems heavily guarded.
+Either they’re letting her continue in order to see how far she’ll get up against the guards by herself or the school isn’t all that well guarded this deep inside the perimeter, for all that it seems heavily defended.
 It could be that they’ve underestimated the trainees as well as Hanna and just didn’t realize how many guards they actually need in these areas to stop the worst case scenario.

 If the normal guard detail can’t stop one uncooperative Utrax escapee who was trained with a personal touch and tends to go in hot, imagine what would happen if most of the trainees decided they wanted to sneak out?.